sytlos/fitz-bundle/README.md

 Fitz Bundle
 =

-Pick what you want in your Symfony application.
+Browse and install all the bundles you need in your Symfony application in a few seconds.

 Installation
 =